Claire Cook (Willingham) MBACP Counsellor and Psychotherapist

 Training, qualifications & experience

-I currently work part time at a local College, working therapeutically with children and young people aged 11-18yrs.
+I currently work at a local College, working therapeutically and creatively with Children and Young People, aged 11-18yrs.

 - Advanced Specialist Diploma, Level 5 - Psychotherapeutic Counselling - 2019